-dwAppMode: An unsigned 32-bit integer value indicating the process where the application should run.
+dwAppMode: An unsigned 32-bit integer value indicating the process where the application will run.
 This parameter MUST be set to one of the following values.

-Value Meaning eAppRunInProc 0x00000000 The application should run in the IIS parent process. eAppRunOutProcIsolated 0x00000001 The application should run in its own process. eAppRunOutProcInDefaultPool 0x00000002 The application should run in a shared process with other applications outside of the IIS parent process.
+Value Meaning eAppRunInProc 0x00000000 The application runs in the IIS parent process. eAppRunOutProcIsolated 0x00000001 The application runs in its own process. eAppRunOutProcInDefaultPool 0x00000002 The application runs in a shared process with other applications outside of the IIS parent process.